freva-org/metadata-crawler/docs/source/chapter1-usage/sec1-cli.rst

 Basic crawling
 ^^^^^^^^^^^^^^

-To harvest a directory of files into a JSON lines catalog:
+To harvest a directory of files into a JSON lines catalog (multiple config files are supported since `v2511.0.0`):

 .. code-block:: console

    mdc add \
         /tmp/cat.yml \
+       -c /path/to/drs_config-1.toml \
-       -c /path/to/drs_config.toml \
+       -c /path/to/drs_config-1.toml \
        --catalogue-backend jsonlines \
        --threads 4 \
        --batch-size 100 \
        --data-object /path/to/data

-Alternatively you can provide one or more dataset names defined in your DRS configuration instead of explicit file paths:
+Alternatively you can provide one or more dataset names defined in your DRS configuration instead of explicit file paths (glob pattern for config files are also supported since `v2511.0.0`):

 .. code-block:: console

    metadata-crawler add \
        /tmp/catalog.yaml \
-       -c /path/to/drs_config.toml \
+       -c /path/to/drs_*.toml \
        --data-set cmip6-fs obs-fs

+.. versionchanged:: 2511.0.0

+    The ``metadata-crawler add`` sub commands support multiple config files and glob pattern of config files.

 Indexing
 ^^^^^^^^